Partner Orientation vs Objective Orientation

 Striving for Performance

-There are real reasons for Objective Orientation.
+There are valid reasons for Objective Orientation.
 If we want to realize our full potential as athletes, we need to train hard.
 An objective we’re not stoked on isn’t just uninteresting, it’s actively making us weaker.
 Or at least not making us stronger.

 As above, be honest with others about it.
 It’s okay to tell someone you don’t want to do anything but your project, because you’re so close to sending.

-But also, be honest with yourself, and take a close look at your motives.
 Remember that all of this is fundamentally pointless, and no one outside of our little circles cares.
 Consciously make the decision about how important performance is compared to the parts of your life that it competes against.

 Striving for Accomplishment

-Even if we’re not focused on maximizing performance, there is something satisfying both in the moment and in the longer term about ticking objectives off a list.
+There is something satisfying both in the moment and in the long term about ticking objectives off a list.
 Repeating a route or doing something ‘boring’ doesn’t provide the same satisfaction as a unique route, a new summit, or a completed test piece.
-We can be hesitant to sign up for days that don’t fire us up, and this can come at a social cost.

-I’ve fallen into this trap for a long time.
-But what I’ve found lately is a better balance for both striving for performance and for accomplishment.
 Evening training sessions can still yield high performance, without requiring days out projecting.
-Prioritizing a smaller collection of higher quality days out can produce great accomplishments and memories without consuming your whole schedule.
+A smaller collection of higher quality days out can produce great accomplishments and memories without consuming your whole schedule.
+Not every day out needs to be a life altering experience, a solid handful of special days still makes for a season worth cherishing.

 Final Thoughts

 Don’t lose sight of the joy of just being out in the mountains.
 It’s important to be able to value a day where you don’t get stronger, don’t tick something noteworthy, don’t end up with something to spray about on Instagram.
 Strength, ticks, recognition, these things are all fleeting in the longer term.
 Relationships and intrinsic enjoyment are the things that last.
+They’re sustainable in a way that the treadmill of acheivement is not.

 Find joy in the stoke of others.
 It can be just as rewarding to help someone else achieve their objective, or to teach a skill that may be second nature to you now.
 In recent years, working as an ACMG guide and volunteer through TABVAR has brought this to the forefront in my life.